TEJASsKoundinya/joint-bolt-understanding-with-Edge-detection/README.md

 this justifies that image processing is more accurate comparatively.
 <br />VI.
 CONCLUSION
-When the image is preprocessed, the CNN can classify better when compared to the unprocessed image.
+<br />When the image is preprocessed, the CNN can classify better
+when compared to the unprocessed image.
 Therefore, helps in achieving better results.
 Object Detection is an emerging technology in the field of Computer Vision and Image